magenta/magenta-js/music/README.md

 ### Use with a ServiceWorker
 A [ServiceWorker](https://developers.google.com/web/fundamentals/primers/service-workers) is a script that your browser runs in the background, separate from a web page.
-In particular, ServiceWorkers allow you to provide offline interactions, by controlling what data your browser caches (like soundfont files, model checkpoint chunks).
+In particular, ServiceWorkers allow you to provide offline interactions by controlling what data your browser caches (like soundfont files, model checkpoint chunks).
 For a full example, check out the [Piano Genie PWA](https://piano-genie-pwa.glitch.me/) code, that lets you install Piano Genie as a PWA app, and use it entirely offline.

 This is also extremely useful if you want to test a very large model checkpoint, but